Admaxxer · Documentation · AI Agent

 Where is every action logged?

-Every executeTool call — success or error — writes one row to ad_sync_logs with action, status, errorMessage, and the input payload.
+Every executeTool call — success or error — writes one row to your sync history with action, status, errorMessage, and the input payload.
 That table is the source of truth for 'what did the AI actually do' post-hoc audits.

 Ready when you are